jasobih/FrImmich/README.md

 ## Overview

+**Tired of manually training faces in Frigate?
+Already spent hours naming everyone in your Immich photo library?**

-Frimmich provides a web UI to synchronize named faces from an **Immich** instance directly to your **Frigate** NVR's native face recognition system.
-This allows Frigate to use the names you've already assigned in Immich for real-time facial recognition.
+Frimmich bridges the gap!
+It provides a web UI to synchronize named faces from your **Immich** instance directly to your **Frigate** NVR's native face recognition system.
+This allows Frigate to use the high-quality, already-trained faces from your personal photo collection for real-time facial recognition in your CCTV feeds.

+**Why do it twice?** Leverage your existing Immich data to speed up your Frigate setup and get more accurate notifications, without the tedious manual work.

 This tool acts as the bridge between your photo library and your security system, leveraging Frigate's built-in capabilities.